stungeye/Learning-Android-Development/README.md

 * I also need to implement a custom list view item layout (image and text) to use with my `ListView`s.

 * Once I get the logos work I'll work on loading images from the RSS feeds (if provided).

+**2018-03-27** - Exceptional Exceptions

+* I paused work on the image loading to review the exceptions that are being logged by in production via Bugsnag.

+* There have been 4 unhandled exceptions (which would have crashed the app) and a large number of handled exceptions (which would have resulted in a poor user experience).
+I decided to sort these exceptions by the number of times they occured and try to address the top ten.
+Of the top ten 2 were unhandled (crashes!) and 8 were handled.

+* The two unhandled excepts were the direct result of trying to access resources before they were ready.
+In both cases the code was trying to access an Activity/View before it had been fully created.
+Life-cycle issues.
+In one case an early press of a menubar option would trigger a network connectivity test via a null `Activity`.
+In the other case an Async task was trying to update a view fragment that wasn't yet ready.
+Both problems were addressed with guard conditions and a bit of a rejigging of when/where code was added to the various activity lifecycles.

+* Most of the handled exceptions were centred around retrieval and parsing of RSS feeds.
+Unkown host exceptions, connection exceptions, socket exceptions, SSL handshaking / certificate exceptions, XML and feed parsing exceptions...
+In most of these cases I was able to trace the problem down to captive WiFi hotspots.
+By this I mean Wifi hotspots where you need to login via a web browser before you can use the network.
+The problem with these is that you can partially connect to them (when you see a ! beside your wifi indicator).
+In this pre-logged-in-to-hotspot state Android's connectivity tester will show that a network is present and therefore my app will attempt to download and parse RSS feeds.
+Behind the scenes, however, the HTTP request to the RSS feed will be silently redirect to a wifi login screen.
+My app will only see an HTTP 200 OK, and either get a certificate error (if using https) or will take the login page for the RSS XML and try to parse it.
+Solved this problem with more robust network connectivity testing and the disabling of auto-following redirects.
+The downside of this is if one of the feed URLs gets changed and the news orgs puts a rediret into place.
+In this case the app will need to be updated with the new feed URL.